skrusche63/spark-arules/README.md

 The dependency of association rule algorithms on *minimum confidence* makes it almost impossible to "automate" association rule mining or use it streaming data sources.

 In 2012, [Philippe-Fournier Viger](http://www.philippe-fournier-viger.com/) redefined the problem of association mining as **Top-K Association Rule Mining**.
 The proposed algorithm only depends on the parameters *k*, the number of rules to be generated, and *minimum confidence*.
+For more information, continue reading [here](http://www.philippe-fournier-viger.com/spmf/top_k_non_redundant_association_rules.pdf).